real-chain/real-chain/README.md

 # real-chain
-new proof of ... to consent
+go impl of new proof of ... to consent

+## how to join network
+pull this image